 The answer is yes.

-My three youngest sons and I have watched The Boarder – known on LMN Lifetime as Troubled Child.
+Recently my three youngest sons and I have watched The Boarder – known on LMN Lifetime as Troubled Child.

 Each is a survivor of early trauma.
 Each lives with the effects of Fetal Alcohol Syndrome Disorder.